 The assessment for OCD can be done at our psychiatric clinic in Dubai.

 Treatment for OCD often involves a combination of psychotherapy, medication, and lifestyle modifications.
-Cognitive-behavioral therapy (CBT), particularly exposure and response prevention (ERP), is considered the most effective psychotherapy for OCD.
+Cognitive-behavioural therapy (CBT), particularly exposure and response prevention (ERP), is considered the most effective psychotherapy for OCD.
 The most effective medications in the treatment of OCD are the antidepressants such as selective serotonin reuptake inhibitors (SSRIs) or serotonin norepinephrine reuptake inhibitors (SNRIs).

 My husband suffers from OCD.
 How can I support him?